diffblue/gitlab/doc/administration/housekeeping.md

 There are different ways in which GitLab runs housekeeping tasks:

+- A project's administrator can [manually trigger](#manual-trigger) repository housekeeping tasks.
 - GitLab can automatically schedule housekeeping tasks [after a number of Git pushes](#push-based-trigger).

+### Manual trigger

+Administrators of repositories can manually trigger housekeeping tasks in a repository.
+In general this is not required as GitLab knows to automatically run housekeeping tasks.
+The manual trigger can be useful when either:

+- A repository is known to require housekeeping.
+- Automated push-based scheduling of housekeeping tasks has been disabled.

+To trigger housekeeping tasks manually:

+1. On the top bar, select **Main menu > Projects** and find your project.
+1. On the left sidebar, select **Settings > General**.
+1. Expand **Advanced**.
+1. Select **Run housekeeping**.

+This starts an asynchronous background worker for the project's repository.
+The background worker executes `git gc`, which performs a number of optimizations.

 ### Push-based trigger